 Some specific diseases or therapeutic areas, like neoplasms, psoriasis… have been specifically reviewed.

 [References used for the cancer drugs review:

-Your suggestions and comments are most welcomed to ensure that PROLABELS™ database better meets your needs.
+Your suggestions and comments are most welcome, to ensure that PROLABELS™ better meets your needs.